sushil2601/javaScript_practise/REACT.md

 Q. Explain the concept of lazy loading in React.
 Ans:-
-    Lazy loading in React is a technique used to optimize performance by loading components only when they are needed.
-Instead of loading all components upfront, you can dynamically import them using the React.lazy function and render them when required.
+    .Lazy loading in React is a technique used to optimize performance by loading components only when they are needed.
+Instead of loading all components at once.

+    .We can dynamically import them using the React.lazy function and render them when required.
 This helps reduce the initial bundle size and improves the loading speed of your application.

-Q. What is the role of Lazy and Suspense methods in React?
+Q. What is the role of Suspense methods in React?
 Ans :-
-    React.lazy is a function that allows you to laod a component lazily

-    It enables code splitting by allowing you to import a component asynchronously/dynamically ,meaning component is loaded only when needed only.

     The Suspense component is used to display a fallback UI while the lazily loaded component is being fetched.

 Q. What are the pros and cons of code Splitting?